SamiOspreay/EDP_System_Lectures/README.md

 Here’s a more unique version of the provided description:

-Event-Driven Hospital Workflow System
+Event-Driven Hospital Workflow System:

 -This system is built around an event-driven architecture to simulate a hospital's workflow, using the observer design pattern.
 It facilitates seamless communication between various entities such as patients, doctors, pharmacies, and receptionists, triggered by events.

-Key Components
+Key Components:

 -The system consists of the following essential parts: